andres81/Model_of_the_Psyche/README.md

 or clan we live in.
 A group, tribe or clan is nothing more than an organisational structure.
 It is what is projected onto it, that makes it a dynamic system that continuously is monitored by the overseer to check ones status.
 The status within a group is a measure of how important a subject is to the organisation.
-This way the tribe, clan or group has a system in place, to do some bookkeeping on who to keep and who to loose.
+This way the tribe, clan or group has a system in place, to do some bookkeeping on who to keep and who to lose.

 ## Appendix A - Hypothesis of fast Learning